hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > By throwing lazaroni in the sea.
 >
 > Bel.
-'Tis fair to state to those who do complain,
+It is fair to state to those who do complain,
 >
 > He plunges in, and brings them out again.
 >